 Make sure to turn on the restrictions right after setting a passcode on your tablet.
 Turning on the feature will allow you to decide what are the apps allowed on your tablet.
 You will have to choose a four-digit passcode to enable the restrictions on your iPad.
 You can either use the same passcode used to unlock the device, or settle for a fresh one.

 Some parents forget to turn off the in-app purchases and it may cost you a lot of your money.
 Some of the games that are labeled as free in your iTunes store come with a number of in-app purchases.
 These purchases can often lead up to a higher price and it will certainly drain your wallet.
 So, make sure to turn off the in-app purchases before handing over the iPad to your kids.

-Your kids may accidently drop your tablet while playing with it.
+Your kids may accidentally drop your tablet while playing with it.
 So, make sure to buy a robust case for your iPad before handing over the device to your kids.
 You should also buy an accurate screen guard for your device.
-These protective measures will significantly minimize the damage to your tablet, if it gets accidently dropped.
+These protective measures will significantly minimize the damage to your tablet, if it gets accidentally dropped.